 6. Herbal Teas for Calm and Focus

-Coffee can sometimes trigger cravings because it’s so closely tied to smoking routines.
+Coffee can sometimes trigger old routines.
 Swapping coffee for herbal tea — especially during the first few weeks — can help break that association while calming your mind and body.

 - Chamomile: Helps relax and improve sleep quality.